 More IoT devices mean more IoT data -- which means more organizations that need to process and analyze that data more quickly.

 Until recently, companies turned to the cloud to process and analyze massive amounts of data.
 But when it comes to IoT, the cloud is not enough.
 Enter edge computing.
-By processing and analyzing data as close to the originating source as possible, edge computing in IoT is set to be the new norm.
+By processing and analyzing data as close to the originating source as possible, edge computing in IoT is set to be the norm.

 So what IoT issues does the edge solve, exactly?
 Here are six of them.